 Considered to be one of the most beautiful places to live in Britain, Brockenhurst in the New Forest is a fairy-tale village.
 Set in the heart of the National Park between the port town of Lymington and the New Forest’s ‘capital’ of Lyndhurst, it is surrounded by ancient woodland and shared by a whole host of wonderful four-legged residents including ponies, deer, donkeys, cows and pigs.
 Needless to say, its unique atmosphere, setting and appeal exude a rare kind of romance and charm that always keeps us coming back for more.

 Brockenhurst, or “Brock” as it is known by locals, is a real highlight of the New Forest.
 Inhabited since the Bronze Age, signs of human life here date back 4,000 years and the area is peppered with ancient burial mounds.
-Today, its attractive red-brick buildings date back to the 17th and 18th Century and the whole village exudes an other-worldly feel, as if the cocoon of the forest has protected it from the rest of the world.
+Today, its attractive red-brick buildings date back to the seventeenth and eighteenth century and the whole village exudes an other-worldly feel, as if the cocoon of the forest has protected it from the rest of the world.
 Surrounded by open common land, ancient woodland and coarse heaths, it has an ethereal air, made all the more dream-like by the village’s four-legged residents who graze its land and wander its streets.

 With so much to see and do, a holiday in Brockenhurst could easily spill over your allocated time (and you’ll often be tempted to stay).
 So, to help you enjoy the best holiday in the area, we’ve put together a must-read guide to Brockenhurst filled with local top-tips and unmissable attractions.
 Here we go.